Lisbon

 How many days do you need in Lisbon?

 Three days covers the essentials: Alfama and the Castle on day one, Belém on day two, and Bairro Alto, Chiado, and the Baixa on day three.
-RouteWhiz optimizes each day into a downhill-first route so you tackle the steepest climbs when energy is highest.
+RouteWhiz helps organize each day into a downhill-first route so you tackle the steepest climbs when energy is highest.
 A fourth day allows for a day trip to Sintra's fairy-tale palaces.

 Is Lisbon walkable despite the hills?